Sketching sparse low-rank matrices with near-optimal sample- and time-complexity using message passing: Main results

 \subsection{Numerical results}

 We investigate the empirical performance of the scheme for both symmetric and non-symmetric matrices, with $k$-sparse signal vectors $\{\bu_i, \bv_i\}$ that have disjoint or overlapping supports.
 In the simulations, each signal vector $\bu_i$ or $\bv_i$ is obtained by first sampling its $k$ nonzero entries from the mixture of Gaussians $\frac{1}{2}\normal(-5,1) + \frac{1}{2}\normal(5,1)$ and then normalizing so that the resulting vector has unit norm.
 When $\{\bu_i\}$ and $\{\bv_i\}$ have overlapping supports, we use the Gram–Schmidt process to ensure both sets of signal vectors are orthogonal.
 The number of ones in each column of the parity check matrix $\bH$ is chosen to be $d=2$.

-We declare exact recovery if: i) the locations of the nonzeros in the signal vectors are correctly recovered and the values of the nonzeros are recovered within an absolute deviation of $10^{-7}$ from the ground truth, and ii) the eigenvalues or singular values are also recovered within an absolute deviation of $10^{-7}$ from the ground truth.
+In Fig. \ref{fig:prob_all_supports_recovered}, we declare exact recovery if: i) the locations of the nonzeros in the signal vectors are correctly recovered and the values of the nonzeros are recovered within an absolute deviation of $10^{-7}$ from the ground truth, and ii) the eigenvalues or singular values are also recovered within an absolute deviation of $10^{-7}$ from the ground truth.
 In each subfigure of Fig. \ref{fig:prob_all_supports_recovered}, we plot the fraction of trials in which exact recovery is achieved versus the sketch size $\nMeas$, for different sparsity levels $k$.
 In Figs. \ref{subfig:full_recovery_rank3_sym_disjoint}--\ref{subfig:full_recovery_rank3_nonsym_disjoint}, the dashed lines show the sketch sizes specified in part 1) of Theorems \ref{thm:main_result_symm} or \ref{thm:nonsym_main_results} for the values of $\delta$ indicated in the caption.
 The figures illustrate that for a fixed $\delta$, the success probability at the sketch size corresponding to the dashed lines increases with $k$.
 In Figs. \ref{subfig:full_recovery_rank3_sym_overlap}--\ref{subfig:full_recovery_rank3_nonsym_overlap}, the dashed lines indicate the sketch size specified in part 2) of the theorems.
 The empirical success probability at the dashed lines similarly increases with $k$.

 Each subfigure in Fig. \ref{fig:runtime_ambient_dim_diff_k} plots the running time of the recovery algorithm (Matlab implementation) versus the ambient dimension $n$, for three different sparsity levels $k$ and sketch sizes $\nMeas$.
 The plots confirm that the running time of the algorithm does not depend on $n$.
 The running times in different subfigures are not comparable because the experiments were executed at different times on a shared machine.